 The island is one of the few places where red squirrels

 Read more about Brownsea Island.

 The famous Pool Pottery Museum has the largest collection of Pool Pottery on display anywhere in the world.
 This famous ceramic-ware was started in 1873, by Jesse Carter, a builder's merchant and iron monger, who purchased a run down pottery in order to manufacturer ceramic tiles.
-The early tiles were of the luster type and later became art nouveau in style.
+The early tiles were of the lustre type and later became art nouveau in style.
 All were originally hand made and hand coloured.
 By the early 20th-c the company started to produce colourful ceramic pottery.
 Pool has always had a strong design ethos, from Art Deco to the clean modernist lines of the 50s and onto the psychedelic colours of the 60s, each pottery design reflecting the spirit of each era.
 Pool Pottery is now highly desirable and very collectable.